haskell-lang/haskell-lang/static/tutorial/package-async.md

 All of the `runReaderT`/`ReaderT` mess in `inner` completely disappeared.

-You may be wondering why the module name has a `Safe` at the end.
-The reason has to do with _discarded monadic state_.
-Transformers like `StateT` and `WriterT` introduce additional temporary state in between computations.
-For example, with `put 5`, we have modified the value stored by a `StateT`.
+This will work for any monad stack which is an instance of `MonadUnliftIO`, which allows for transformers like `ReaderT` or `IdentityT`, but disallows transformers like `StateT` and `WriterT` as they will result in discarded monadic state.
 Imagine a function like `concurrently (put 5) (put 6)`.
 Which state will survive?
 It's frankly arbitrary, and there are three valid options to consider:

 * The first one
 * The second one
 * Discard both states

-What's special about the `Safe` module is that it only works for transformer stacks that have no intermediate state, such as `ReaderT`.

-Confused by all of that?
-OK, here are some simple rules:

-* If your code is easy to write and uncluttered with the normal `async` API, just use that
-* If you have a transformer stack and are fighting with type errors, you can safely used the `Control.Concurrent.Async.Lifted.Safe` module.
-* If that's not enough, you can use `Control.Concurrent.Async.Lifted`, but give strong consideration to whether you are unintentionally discarding intermediate state in ways that you shouldn't.
+Using `UnliftIO.Async` as a drop in replacement for `Control.Concurrent.Async` is straightforward, the only API change to be aware of is that the `Async` data type will take an extra type paramter for the underlying monad.